-15. MATERIAL CHANGES AND COMMITMENTS IF ANY AFFECTING THE FINANCIAL POSITION OF THECOMPANY WHICH HAVE OCCURRED BETWEEN THE END OF THE FINANCIAL YEAR OF THE COMPANY TO WHICHTHE FINANCIAL STATEMENTS RELATE AND THE DATE OF THE REPORT
+15. MATERIAL CHANGES AND COMMITMENTS IF ANY AFFECTING THE FINANCIAL POSITION OF THECOMPANY WHICH HAVE OCCURRED BETWEEN THE END OF THE FINANCIAL YEAR OF THE COMPANY TO WHICHTHE FINANCIAL STATEMENTS RELATES AND THE DATE OF THE REPORT

-The information required under Section 134 of the Companies Act 2013 read with theCompanies (Accounts) Rules 2014 relating to Material Changes And Commitments there wereno such material changes and commitments occurred subsequent to the close of the financialyear of the Company to which the financial statements relates and the date of the reportlike settlement of tax liabilities operation of patent rights depression in market valueof investments institution of cases by or against the company sale or purchase ofcapital assets or destruction of any assets etc. which affecting the financial positionof the company.
+The information required under Section 134 of the Companies Act 2013 read with theCompanies (Accounts) Rules 2014 relating to Material Changes And Commitments there wereno such material changes and commitments occurred subsequent to the close of the financialyear of the Company to which the financial statements relates and the date of the reportaffecting the financial position of the company.

-The extract of the Annual Return in form MGT-9 as on the financial year ended on 31stMarch 2016 is annexed herewith as Annexure III.
+As required by Section 92(3) of the Companies Act 2013 and the Rules framed thereunder the extract of the Annual Return in Form MGT 9 for the financial year ended on 31stMarch 2017 is attached herewith as Annexure IV.